swethaaj/truck-hub-datastructure/README.md

 -	`http://localhost:9090`  To Access Application

--	`http://localhost:9090/truckhub/truckInfo/load`  Load Service to load the data from CSV file to H2 database
+-	`http://localhost:9090/truckhub/truckInfo/load`  Load Service to load the data from CSV file and stores it in internal memory datastructures.

 -	`http://localhost:9090/truckhub/truckInfo/locationId/{id}`   Service to get the Truck Info by Location ID